EderSantana/projects/README.md

 ## real job
 <img src="./images/twitch_homepage.png" width=300 align="middle">
-For the last 6 years I've working on the recommendations team at Twitch.
+For the last 6 years I've been working on the recommendations team at Twitch.
 We've been responsible for personalizing the entire presentation on the homescreen and leftbar.
-I've had influence in both building and/or finetuning models for personalization, and also help propose and test feasibility of different products in partnership with our product people.
+I've been doing direct work and also the good ol' talking to adults to get things done together.
+Honestly, my fav part is training and mentoring younger team members... that academic prof in me never really left (for better or for worse xD)...

 ## minimum viable experiment series
 <img src="./images/catch.gif" width=300 align="middle">